Arackulele/GrimoraMod/README.md

 - Believe it or not, this is how the vanilla game code for the `Sniper` ability is handled.
 It doesn't base it off how many attacks you're doing, it hard codes to either 2 for `Split Strike` or 3 for `Tri Strike`.

-### Boss skull between fights doesn't reset colors

-- Unfortunately this one is a bit hard to track down, as the table colors get reset after each fight.
-Not sure why the boss skull doesn't have the color reset.

 ### Current save file is already at the finale with Grimora

 - Make a backup of your save, then delete your current save.
 Having your current save already at the finale seems to break the mod.